Chuck Knox: Los Angeles Rams

-Under Knox the Rams won five straight NFC West championships.
-However each season they faltered in the playoffs.
-They lost three consecutive NFC Championship games from 1974 to 1976, two of them to the Minnesota Vikings.
-In the team's rainy first round home playoff game against the Vikings on Monday December 26, 1977, quarterback Pat Haden was having problems handling the wet ball and the Rams lost in what was subsequently called the "Mud Bowl", 14–7.
+Under Knox, the Rams won five straight NFC West championships, making Knox the second coach to win division championships in each of his first five seasons after Paul Brown.
+However, they faltered in the playoffs, losing three consecutive NFC Championship games in 1974, 1975, and 1976, two of which were to the Minnesota Vikings.
+In the team's rainy first round home playoff game against the Vikings on December 26, 1977, quarterback Pat Haden was having problems handling the wet ball and the Rams lost in what was subsequently called the "Mud Bowl" by a score of 14–7.

 Knox stepped down as Rams' head coach after the game.
-In five seasons as the Rams head coach the team had won five straight NFC West titles with five different starting quarterbacks (John Hadl, Ron Jaworski, Pat Haden, James Harris, and Joe Namath) and had a regular season record of 54-15-1 but a play-off record of only 3–5.
+On January 11, 1978, Knox left the Rams to sign a $1.2 million, six-year contract with the Buffalo Bills.
+The move was in response to the continuing conflict between Knox and team owner Carroll Rosenbloom.
+In five seasons as the Rams head coach the team had won five straight NFC West titles with five different starting quarterbacks (John Hadl, Ron Jaworski, Pat Haden, James Harris, and Joe Namath) and had a regular season record of 54–15–1 but a play-off record of only 3–5.
+Knox was the first coach to lead the team to consecutive playoff appearances since the 1949–1952 teams.

-On January 11, 1978, Knox left the Rams to sign a $1.2 million, six-year contract with the Bills.
-The move was in response to the continuing conflict between Knox and team owner Carroll Rosenbloom, with Knox taking over a team that had won only 5 of 28 games during the previous two seasons and missed the playoffs three straight years, while Knox led the Rams to their first consecutive playoff appearances since the great 1949-1952 teams led by Bob Waterfield and Norm Van Brocklin.

-In his first year (under the new 16-game schedule), Knox led the Bills to a 5–11 mark.
-Just two years later, the Bills won the AFC East title with an 11–5 record, but dropped a close battle with the high-powered San Diego Chargers in the divisional playoffs.
-The following year, his team defeated the Jets in a wild card clash, but then fell to the Cincinnati Bengals.
-After a 4-5 strike-shortened season in 1982, Knox failed to come to terms on a new contract with team owner Ralph Wilson, and left to accept the head coaching position with the Seahawks on January 26, 1983.